 1. Evaluate your debts and bills.

-Look over the bills you’ve paid in 2014.
+Look over the bills you’ve paid in the previous year.
 Use old bank statements, online banking or a software program like Quicken to do this.
-Start a spreadsheet (computer program, online or on paper) which lists each debt as well as monthly expense, their due date, and the minimum payment.
+Start a tracking sheet of your choice (computer program, online or on paper) which lists each debt as well as monthly expense, their due date, and the minimum payment.
 I have a free printable simple budget worksheet here and a free debt snowball tracker available here to help you with this step.
 You should have a list of all your monthly and annual expenses.

 2. Cut down your expenses.